hiteshjasani/eternity-rs/README.md

 # eternity-rs

-Answering the question, "how long did that take?", in a form readable by humans and bots alike.
+Answering the question, "how long did that take?", formattable to be readable by humans and bots.

-STATUS: this crate is still in development, but there are parts that are working ... see the tests.

 ## Motivation